elysiandb/client-js/README.md

 ## Project Status

-This is the initial version of the TypeScript client.
-Future versions will add support for advanced features such as filters, sorting, includes, migrations, KV commands, and transactions.
+The SDK currently supports entities, filtering, sorting, includes, counting, sub‑entities, and transactions.
+Future versions will extend support for migrations, KV commands, and more.